Bounds on Multigraded Regularity: Regularity of Faithful Modules

-The goal of this section is to prove that the multigraded regularity of an ideal $I\subseteq S$ has only finitely many minimal elements.
-We will prove this more generally for finitely generated torsion-free $S$-modules.
+The goal of this section is to prove that the multigraded regularity of a faithful module has only finitely many minimal elements.

 Proposition~\ref{prop:eff-bound} shows that the regularity of an arbitrary finitely generated module is contained in some translate of $\Eff X$.
-Under the stronger assumption that $M$ is torsion-free, Proposition~\ref{prop:nef-bound} shows that we can also eliminate degrees that are in a translate of $\Eff X$ but not $\Nef X$.
+Under the additional assumption that $M$ is faithful, i.e.\ that $\ann M=0$, Proposition~\ref{prop:nef-bound} shows we can also eliminate degrees that are in a translate of $\Eff X$ but not $\Nef X$.

 \begin{prop} Let $M$ be a finitely generated graded $S$-module with $\widetilde M\neq 0$.
 Suppose the degrees of all minimal generators of $M$ are contained in $\Eff X$.
 Then $\reg M \subseteq \Eff X$. \end{prop} \begin{proof} Take $\dd\in\reg M$ and suppose for contradiction that $\dd\not\in\Eff X$.
 The degree $\dd$ part $M_\dd$ generates $M_{\geq\dd}$ by \cite[Thm.~5.4]{maclaganSmith04}.
 By hypothesis all elements of $M$ have degrees inside $\Eff X$, so $M_\dd = 0$ and thus $M_{\geq\dd}=0$.
 The modules $M$ and $M_{\geq\dd}$ define the same sheaf by \cite[Lem.~6.8]{maclaganSmith04}, so $M_{\geq\dd}=0$ contradicts $\widetilde M\neq 0$. \end{proof}